pinterest/plank/docs/_posts/2017-02-14-installation.md

 ## Testing Install

-Test that Plank installed correctly by running the version flag:
+Test that Plank installed correctly by running it with `--version`:

 {% highlight bash %}
 $ plank --version